-Chances are high you encountered Brazil’s national drink, the Caipirinha, if you’ve ever traveled to the South American country.
-Refreshing and easy to make, the cocktail contains fresh lime juice, sugar and cachaça—a spirit as central to Brazilian identity as samba, soccer and carnival.
-First made in the 1500s from the fermented juice of sugar cane, cachaça is similar to rum yet distinct for its funky, grassy flavors, setting the Caipirinha apart from other sweet-and-sour cocktails.
+Chances are high you encountered Brazil’s national drink, the Caipirinha, if you’ve traveled to the South American country.
+Refreshing and easy to make, the cocktail contains fresh lime juice, sugar and cachaça.
+The latter is a spirit as central to Brazilian identity as samba, soccer and carnival.
+So much so that cachaça is also the country’s national spirit, inextricably tying this drink to its home.

-Garnish with a lime wheel (optional).
+Garnish with a lime wheel.

 If you happen to have simple syrup around, you might think you may as well use that bartending staple in a Caipirinha.
 You could.
 But the results would be inferior.
 That’s because the cocktail demands friction when muddling the lime wedges.
 And granulated sugar accomplishes that goal far better than liquid simple syrup.
 The granulated sugar helps extract the lime peels’ essential oil.
 The result: A Caipirinha bursting with limey goodness.

 The classic, prototypical Caipirinha uses a lightly aged, transparent cachaça as its base.
 With that style of cachaça, the drink shines with grassy, sharp elements.
 If you want a smoother—albeit unconventional—Caipirinha, you could employ a golden-hued, long-aged cachaça.
 The resulting drink will be less rough-hewn.
 But you’ll still experience that delightful cachaça bite.